 • Solicitation limited to qualified investors

-• Funds generally do not have to report holdings or file financial statements (note other adviser disclosure requirements may apply however)
+• Funds generally do not have to report holdings or file financial statements (other advisor disclosure requirements may apply)

 Key Audit Issues